civo/cli/README.md

   Set the default API Key to be Demo_Test_Key
 ```

+By default, the Civo account credentials API Key along with other settings like region will be saved in a file called `.civo.json` in the user home directory.
+The default location of the file can be changed using the environment variable `CIVO_CONFIG`.

 #### Managing and listing API keys

 You can list all stored API keys in your configuration by invoking `civo apikey list` or remove one by name by using `civo apikey remove apikey_name`.